austinhuang0131/austinhuang0131.github.io/instagram-compare.md

 That pretty much does the trick.
 Hope you enjoy.

 ## Wait, does this steal my password?
+**Short Answer:** No.

-No. Let's break down the only script executed on:
+**Long Answer (Viewer discretion is advised):** Let's break down the only script executed during the process:
 ```js
 [].slice.call(document.getElementsByClassName("NroHT")).map(r => r.textContent).sort().join("\n")
 ```
+To be honest, if you know JavaScript you'll realize that this code doesn't really affect anything: Gets a bunch of elements from the webpage and manipulate it into a list.
+But not everyone knows JS.
+I mean if you don't know JS you will probably get confused over whatever that's written below, but for the sake of clarity I sort of broke it down and hopefully you can understand it.
 ### []
 An empty array.
 ### .slice